Concrete Repair and Rehabilitation Using Shotcrete

 Before and After Holter Dam Spillway

-The photos on the left show concrete prior to the rehabilitation process using shotcrete.
-The finished project photos are on the right.
+The photos in the top row show concrete before the rehabilitation process using shotcrete.
+The finished project photos are on the second row.

 Hebgen Dam Outlet Pipe

-Another project where we used shotcrete was for the structural strengthening of the Hebgen Dam outlet pipe, a NorthWestern Energy structure.
+Another project where we used shotcrete was to strengthen the Hebgen Dam outlet pipe, a NorthWestern Energy structure.
 The original Hebgen Dam outlet pipe consisted of a 12-foot diameter, 475-foot-long pipe passing through an 80-foot-tall earthen dam.
 The pipe was a wood stave banded together with steel ties and encased in concrete.
-This outlet is necessary to maintain flows in the Madison River and can see high velocity flows during spring runoff.
+This outlet is necessary to maintain flows in the Madison River and can see high-velocity flows during spring runoff.

-The contractor on this project provided test panels on-site that were tested for both quality of placement and strength properties.
+The contractor on this project provided test panels on-site that were tested for both qualities of placement and strength properties.
 Once approved, the contractor placed reinforcement and began placing shotcrete lining in two lifts to achieve the designed thickness of 12 inches.
-No cold joints are created in the placement of shotcrete as the impact of the pneumatic placement bonds the layers completely together.
+No cold joints are created in the shotcrete placement as the impact of the pneumatic placement bonds the layers completely together.

 Before and After Hebgen Dam Outlet Pipe

-These photos show this project prior to rehabilitating it using shotcrete for strengthening purposes.
+These photos show this project before rehabilitating it using shotcrete for strengthening purposes.